 He turned back to the crackling fire, willing the heat to seep into him, to chase away the chill from his bones.
 Funny, but he never seemed to feel the cold of the Whispering Dark before.
 Numb, yes, empty, yes, but never the cold.
-Could it be the hawk?
+Could it be the hawk that made the difference?

 And what was he going to do with her?
 She was clearly not the devious raptor spell caster she might have seemed—no, it appeared she knew just enough to be a danger to herself and those around her.
 And he’d shown her how to add more fuel to the fire.
 What a mess.